Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    "MOD_REQUIRED","400","* There is no user context.

-   * The current user is not a moderator of the target subreddit."," ``{""explanation"": ""You must be a moderator to do that."", ""message"": ""Bad Request"", ""reason"": ""MOD_REQUIRED""}`` "
+   * The current user is not a moderator of the subreddit."," ``{""explanation"": ""You must be a moderator to do that."", ""message"": ""Bad Request"", ""reason"": ""MOD_REQUIRED""}`` "
    "NO_TEXT","400","* The `title` parameter was not specified or was empty.